USWRCA Events

 Parade

 Parade is split between two classes, based on the number of riders: Class A with 11+ riders, and Class B with fewer than 11 riders.
-No backwards movement is allowed in Parade maneuvers.
+No backwards movement (defined as the entire team moving in a backwards direction) is allowed in Parade maneuvers.
 If a US flag is included, the rider carrying the flag rides with the club and must follow US Flag Etiquette.

 Riders, horses, and tack should be clean and in good working order; uniformity in dress and tack is a plus.
 Riders and horses should show good, safe manners.
 Maneuvers should display correct spacing, alignment, and coordination with flowing movements.